waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ## Evolution 6 | Competition results: Position -  | Percentile -
 ----

-Once we successfully climbed the leader-board, we turned our attention to beating the staff_team_super.
+Once we successfully climbed the leader-board, we turned our attention to beating the staff_team_super consistently.
 In order to do so we recognised we had to consider our agents as a team, as opposed to individuals.
 To do this we implemented a 'toggle' that enabled agents to switch between offensive and defensive.
 Doing so allowed them to strive for a global optimum as opposed to having individuals objectives.

 ### Evolution 6 demo